dedpanguru/cs166_project/token-server/backend/README.md

     * The ```:resource``` part of the request url should be a filename (e.g. ```/api/assets/treasure.png```)
     * Only takes GET requests
     * Responds with status code 202 and requested file on success, 401 for invalid username, password, or token (response body will tell which one is invalid), 403 if the user is already logged out, 404 if the file isn't found, and 500 for any server-side error
-    * *Ideally this endpoint is requested to test a user's credentials*
+    * *Ideally, this endpoint is requested to test a user's credentials*